browserengineering/book/book/forms.md

 ```

 By this point in the book, you've seen new layout objects plenty of
 times.
-So I'm not describing this code in detail; new layout objects
+So I'm glossing over details; the point is that new layout
-is just one of the standard ways you extend the browser.
+objects are one standard place to extend the browser.

 With `InputLayout` written we now need to create some of these layout
 objects.
 We'll do so in `InlineLayout`: